alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 One advantage of this new approach—originally inspired by a generative model and subsequently developed further—was its ability to generate the sequence and structure in parallel, enabling consistency between the primary and tertiary structures through joint training.
 The multi component contact loss was a first attempt of a potentially further developable loss, including the physical-constraining parameters, the information passed through the 38-dimensional nodes were very rich and the multi attention head enabled the model to focus selectively on different type of residue interactions.

-The model was though severely constrained by the maximum sequence length of 50 residues, limitation that would increase the computational complexity of $O(N^2)$ graph attention operations on adjacency matrices with the increase of the sequence length.
+The model was, however, severely constrained by the maximum sequence length of 50 residues, limitation that would increase the computational complexity of $O(N^2)$ graph attention operations on adjacency matrices with the increase of the sequence length.
 Additionally, the model did not contain in this first implementation angles and torsions, computed in the preprocessing and essential in the structural biology for realistic side chain configurations.
-From the described generation process the model generated proteins by building 50-residues subsequences and averaging them together, with the risk of introducing discontinuites in the final structure.
-For more complex datasets the complex multi component loss function may be difficult to balance.
+From the described generation process the model generated proteins by building 50-residues subsequences and averaging them together, with the risk of introducing discontinuities in the final structure.
+For more complex datasets the complex multi-component loss function may be difficult to balance.

 ## 8. Documentation

 We employed different level of documentation to ensure reproducibility and effective collaboration.
 Notebooks and python files were documented through the use of a version control system (GitHub) with README files and  refactorization as appropriate.
-Experiments were tracked using Weight and Biases though szstematic experiments.
+Experiments were tracked using Weight and Biases through systematic experiments.
 Models were saved through checkpoints to enable training over several days without losing the progresses.

 ## 9. Risks

 Protein structures are extremely complex systems to be interpreted and studied.
-This intrinsic complexity is reflected in the genartive task where not only a plausible amino acid sequence have to be generated, but a secondary and tertiary structures have to be predicted either depending on the sequenc generated and on many biological constrains.
-This high complexity was aknowledges by the authors upon the numerous attempt to evaluate different strategies without success.
+This intrinsic complexity is reflected in the generative task where not only a plausible amino acid sequence have to be generated, but a secondary and tertiary structures have to be predicted either depending on the sequenc generated and on many biological constrains.
+This high complexity was acknowledged by the authors upon the numerous attempt to evaluate different strategies without success.
-with this awareness the risk of generating unplasible structures is high, especially without strong physico-biological constrains.
-The current stage of the project focused mainly on studying the different generation strategies and its limitation in order to develop the more suitable strategy, the aforedescribed risk is not therefore of concern on this stage but will be considered in the development of the PINN GNN.
+With this awareness the risk of generating implausible structures is high, especially without strong physico-biological constraints.
+The current stage of the project focused mainly on studying the different generation strategies and its limitations in order to develop the most suitable strategy, the aforementioned risk is not therefore of concern at this stage but will be considered in the development of the PINN GNN.
 Another risk connected with the use of complex networks with relatively small amount of data (approximately 3000 structures) is the overfitting, and in our case as explained in the data section the limited robustness.
-Only similar structures or synthetic data were selected on purpose in this specific case, as the focus wa son the study of the genartive task for biological systems.
+Only similar structures or synthetic data were selected on purpose in this specific case, as the focus wa son the study of the generative task for biological systems.

 ## 10. Conclusions (first bit only now)